BharathxD/TheRustLang/Notes/README.md

 - Rust will “push down” the reference from the outer enum, &Option<String>, to the inner field, &String.
 Therefore s has type &String, and opt can be used after the match
 - Given a list of integers, use a vector and return the median (when sorted, the value in the middle position) and mode (the value that occurs most often; a hash map will be helpful here) of the list.
+- Vectors, strings, and hash maps will provide a large amount of functionality necessary in programs when you need to store, access, and modify data.